chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 sbatch sbatch_models_bootstrap_imputation_xgboost.sh
 ```

-The bash script will produce 499 sets of pre-treatment cross-validation predicted outcomes and errors, post-treatment counterfactual predicted low-access status, and estimated treatment effects using bootstrapped samples.
+The bash script produces 499 bootstrapped sets of cross-validated predicted outcomes and errors using pre-treatment data, counterfactual predicted low-access status using post-treatment data, and estimated treatment effects.

 **Configuration Notes:**
-- Memory requirements: 21-80 GB depending on rural versus urban models
+- Memory requirements: 21 GB for rural models and 80 GB for urban models
 - Same email and account configuration training.

-### Step 3: Generate Bootstrapped Estimates of Model Diagnostics and Analyses of Treatment Effects
+### Step 3: Bootstrapped Estimates of Model Diagnostics and Analyses of Treatment Effects

-We use the bootstrapped results above (pre-treatment cross-validation errors, predicted post-treatment counterfactual outcomes, and estimated treatment effects) to:
+We use the bootstrapped results above (pre-treatment cross-validation predicted outcomes and errors, predicted post-treatment counterfactual outcomes, and estimated treatment effects) to:
 - Assess average cross-validation errors, conduct model diagnostics, and evaluate model assumptions
 - Examine average treatment effects and treatment effect heterogeneity